qazasaz/quranwbw/README.md

 If you feel like contributing, please help me fix any issues regarding the words, translations, transliterations, or the design.
 You can raise an issue here or contact me on my email.

 ### Mobile App
 I currently don't have any plans on making a mobile app because first, I don't have the knowledge for making mobile applications and second, I don't need to anymore.
 I've added offline cababilites to Quranwbw.com.
-However if you still need a mobile application for the word-by-word feature, [brother Imran from reddit](https://www.reddit.com/user/imran_sca) has made an iOS app which includes this feature.
+However if you still need a mobile application for the word-by-word feature, [brother Imran from reddit](https://www.reddit.com/user/imran_sca) has made an iOS app which includes this feature (and many other).
 [Check out his post on reddit](https://www.reddit.com/r/islam/comments/ag58k9/assalamu_alaikum_i_have_developed_a_free_no_ads/) or [download his app from the App Store](https://itunes.apple.com/in/app/learn-islam-pro/id1236412299?mt=8).

 ### Credits
 - [quran.com](https://quran.com) - for their amazing API and word-by-word audio files.